aappleby/matcheroni/README.md

 Matcheroni and Parseroni generate tiny, fast parsers that are easy to customize and integrate into your existing codebase.

 # Examples
-Matchers are roughly equivalent to regular expressions.
+Matcheroni patterns are roughly equivalent to regular expressions.
 A regular expression using the std::regex C++ library
 ```cpp
 std::regex my_pattern("[abc]+def");
 ```